melyha/melyha/README.md

 # Hi there, I'm Maleeha [a.k.a.
 Melyha]! 👋

 ## About Me ✨
 Interactive Design student at Saskatchewan Polytech with 1.5 years of coding experience.
 I combine technical development with creative design to build user-focused digital solutions.
-Currently running a digital studio specializing in branding, UX/UI, and web development.
+Experienced in branding, UX/UI, and web development through freelance projects.

 **🎯 Seeking:** UX/UI Designer or Frontend Developer internships